edwinacunav/hiddenchest/README.md

 * They now support additional keys like Return or Enter or LeftShift or RightAlt or NumPadDivide * or KeyH or KeyM or N1 through N0.
 * The `Input` module has two additional functions, `#mouse_x` and `#mouse_y` to query the mouse pointer position relative to the game screen.
 * The `Graphics` module has two additional properties: `fullscreen` represents the current fullscreen mode (`true` = fullscreen, `false` = windowed), `show_cursor` hides the system cursor inside the game window when `false`.
+* Graphics module also lets you take snapshots by calling the save_screenshot method.
+* The Backdrop module lets you create a temporary snapshot of a previous map to use it in any scene class at will.
+Use keep_bitmap or blur_bitmap to create the bitmap you will need in your (custom) scene.
+Later you can assign its bitmap to an instance variable of your choice by calling its bitmap method.
+After freezing the scene, call clear_bitmap to dispose it properly.
+* Use the module_attr_accessor method to create module methods, getters and setters all in one!
+Example: module_attr_accessor :meow will create the self.meow and self.meow=(value) methods in a single step.

 ## List of Bug Fixes for HiddenChest